bsmith89/longev-mgen/doc/submission.md

 neopullulanase of _B. thetaiotaomicron_ and an important component of starch utilization in that organism [@DElia1996].
 This family is found
-in the MAGs of both responders, B1 and B2, and none of the non-responders.
+in the MAGs associated with responders, B1-A, B1-B, and B2, and none of the other MAGs generated in this study.
 What's more, it's found in twelve of the thirteen alpha-glucan and a minority of the plant glycan guild members.
 Interestingly,